Set Purchase Order Exchange Rate

 Step 2: Write the Script

-This script converts the transaction total on a purchase order to a user-specific currency rather than use the currency associated with the vendor.
-The converted purchase order total is stored in a custom field on the purchase order record so that it can be used for reporting without changing the standard Total field.
+This script converts the transaction total on a purchase order to the user's currency instead of using the vendor's currency.
+The converted purchase order total is stored in a custom field on the purchase order record so that you can use it for reporting without changing the standard Total field.

 Script Summary